leddoo/kibi/main.md

         - assert cfg has no critical edges.
         - assert all statements with a value have a register.
     - validation:
-        - args: defined in dominator bb, has_output.
-        - phis: one arg for all preds.
         - phi maps & stmt lists uniquely owned.
         - return error instead of panicking.
     - trace logging: